irispixel/vscode-dartsass/README.md

        Eg: `node_modules/.bin/sass` ( assuming the `package.json` contains a dependency along the lines of `sass:"1.24.0"` , say  and has been installed already locally)

        By default, the property is empty and in that case, the plugin uses the `sass` npm package built along with this plugin.
+   1. `dartsass.watchDirectories`: Default: `[]` - Empty Array of strings.

+      When vsce restarts, the `watchDirectories` are watched again by the native sass compiler.
+The sass cmd-line processes are respawned again automatically so there is no need to watch the directories again.

+      There is no need to set this property manually in the workspace.
+When the user selects "DartSass: Watch Directory" ( or "DartSass: Unwatch Directory" ) from the context menu of a directory this property is automatically modified to reflect the list of directories being watched.

+      So for all practical purposes, this property is used as a pseudo-persistent store across vsce sessions by the plugin itself and the user need not bother to modify it directly.

    1. `dartsass.debug`: Default: false.
 Best applicable for developers of this extension only.

 ## Features